Concept¶

 Agents can:

-- Discover peers
+- Discover peers dynamically via the Registry

-- Send tasks to other agents
+- Schedule and delegate tasks to specialized agents

-- React to incoming tasks
+- React to incoming tasks autonomously

 This is done inside the agent, without manual wiring between agents.